feldti/GsNeoCSV/README.md

 ## Installation

-You can load NeoCSV using Metacello
+You can load GsNeoCSV using Metacello

 ```Smalltalk
 Metacello new